laursalamanca/WebDevProject2-Salamanca-Pelletier-Hamilton-Mullin/README.md

 **Overall Improvements**

-- Added a more appealing banner and dropdown
+- Added a more appealing banner and dropdown navigation bar on all pages
+- Added a nicer footer on all the pages
 - Added more eye catching headers to each page instead of the small preexisting ones

 **Home Page**